stacken/fingerweb/README.md

 There is an included `docker-compose.yml` that should get you started.
 This setup is somewhat similar to the production build.

-Type `docker-compose up` to start the containers.
+Type `docker-compose up --build` to start the containers.

 ### Run manage.py inside the containers